AanZee/conventions/general/README.md

 This conventions are best practices in all our programming languages.

 ## Write in US English
 Write your code in US English instead of British English.
+E.g. color instead of colour.

 ## Use tabs instead of spaces
 Use tabs instead of spaces when possible in your language.
 Everyone can use different tab widths in there own editor.